Ready to find the perfect college degree?

 When it comes to major decisions, like choosing a college program of study, it’s always good to consider the details of your future plans, including salary potential.
 For aspiring accountants, the news is good.
 Certified Public Accountant (CPA) is among the top five highest-paying jobs for business majors.
 Experienced accountants earn a median annual salary of $73,800.
 Becoming an accountant, and especially a CPA, requires an education path that includes years of study and successful completion of an exam.

 An Accounting Education

-Unlike bachelor’s degree programs in other subjects, undergraduate degree programs that prepare students to become CPAs require that students complete 150 semester hours of study rather than 120, according to the United States Bureau of Labor Statistics.
+Undergraduate degree programs that prepare you to become a CPA require you to complete 150 semester hours of study rather than 120, according to the United States Bureau of Labor Statistics.
 That’s because state CPA requirements typically mandate that candidates complete the additional 30 semester hours of education.
-Students who aspire to become CPAs should expect to spend five years earning your undergraduate degree.
+If you aspire to become a CPA you should expect to spend five years earning your undergraduate degree.

 The Path to a CPA License

-Becoming an accountant and especially a CPA requires commitment to five years of study and the successful completion of a long, multi-part exam.
-For candidates who enjoy the mathematical, analytical and organizational challenges of accounting, though, the rewards of the profession are well worth this investment.
+Becoming an accountant and especially a CPA requires commitment to five years of study and the completion of a long, multi-part exam.
+If you enjoy the mathematical, analytical and organizational challenges of accounting, though, the rewards of the profession are well worth this investment.